phanclan/vault-benchmark-perfstandbys/docs/slides/nomad.md

 To prevent an accumulation of nodes in a terminal state, Nomad does periodic garbage collection of nodes.
 By default, if a node is in a failed or 'down' state for over 24 hours it will be garbage collected from the system.

 Servers are slightly more complex as they perform additional functions.
-They participate in a [<u>gossip protocol][8]</u> both to cluster within a region and to support multi-region configurations.
+They participate in a [gossip protocol][8] both to cluster within a region and to support multi-region configurations.
 When a server is first started, it does not know the address of other servers in the cluster.
 To discover its peers, it must _join_ the cluster.
-This is done with the [<u>`server join` command][9]</u> or by providing the proper configuration on start.
+This is done with the [`server join`][9] command or by providing the proper configuration on start.
 Once a node joins, this information is gossiped to the entire cluster, meaning all nodes will eventually be aware of each other.

 When a server _leaves_, it specifies its intent to do so, and the cluster marks that node as having _left_.
 If the server has _left_, replication to it will stop and it is removed from the consensus peer set.
 If the server has _failed_, replication will attempt to make progress to recover from a software or network failure.